 Zambezi Queen and Ichingo Chobe River Lodge have three-pronged South African plugs as well as two-pronged European plugs.
 American adaptors are available on request.
 The Chobe Princesses have three-pronged South African plugs, so you’ll need to bring your own adaptors if you have foreign plugs on your appliances.

 On board the houseboats, there is limited mobile and roaming connection.
 Wifi is available intermittently on the Zambezi Queen and at the bar/dining room at Ichingo Chobe River Lodge.
 Wifi is not available on the Chobe Princess houseboats however, we see this as the perfect opportunity for you to unplug and be in the moment, while you reconnect with nature and shore up exciting stories to share with your friends once you get back on dry land.

 While we can cater for special dietary requirements, we ask that you specify this when you book – our remote location means that we need a bit of time to source ingredients that may be out of the ordinary.
-Unfortunately this also means that we’re not able to cater for Halaal and Kosher guests but can arrange for meals to be pre-ordered given advance warning.
+Unfortunately this also means that we’re not able to cater on-site for Halaal and Kosher guests but can arrange for meals to be pre-ordered given advance warning.

 We accept the Namibian Dollar, South African Rand, Botswana Pula and US Dollar.
 MasterCard and Visa cards are accepted but Amex cards are not accepted.